 This dish works best if you use equal proportions of each ingredient.
 For two large servings follow a six, six, six rule: six ounces of pasta, six ounces of evaporated milk, and six ounces of shredded cheese.

-- Be sure to stir frequently while the pasta is cooking so it cooks evenly.
-Cook until the water is almost entirely absorbed, about six minutes.
+Step 2: Be sure to stir frequently while the pasta is cooking so it cooks evenly.
+Cook until the water is almost entirely absorbed, about 6 minutes.

 Voila!
 That’s all you need to prepare a three-ingredient mac and cheese that is decadent and dreamy.
 Again, it is Thanksgiving, so feel free to dress up this quick dish by following a few of the suggestions below.

-- Spice up the sauce with a few shakes of your favorite hot sauce of a tablespoon of prepared horseradish.
+Spice up the sauce with a few shakes of your favorite hot sauce or a tablespoon of prepared horseradish.

-- If you like casserole-style mac and cheese, place the prepared pasta in a baking dish, top with your favorite cracker topping or more cheese, and broil for a few minutes.
+If you like casserole-style mac and cheese, place the prepared pasta in a baking dish, top it with your favorite cracker topping or more cheese, and broil for a few minutes.

 Preparing Thanksgiving dinner is a big undertaking, and it can quickly turn into a stressful event.
 For this reason, any dish that is simple and quick is a welcome addition to an otherwise packed menu.
 This recipe is so easy you can even recruit the kids to join in and help, and, because it requires so few ingredients, you can probably pull the whole meal together without running to the grocery store.
 Whether you jazz it up to suit your tastes or keep it simple, this recipe is sure to have your guests begging for more.